simpulton/noterious/README.md

 Testing
 -----------
 Noterious uses [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) for running tests.

-Start a [TDD](http://en.wikipedia.org/wiki/Test-driven_development) workflow with
+You can start a [TDD](http://en.wikipedia.org/wiki/Test-driven_development) workflow with `gulp tdd`.

-`gulp tdd`
+> Note: you must have `Gulp CLI` installed in order to run the tests with `gulp`.
+If you do not have it installed globally, run `npm install -g gulp-cli` or use the method below.

-If you prefer to use the local installation of gulp managed by npm, the TDD workflow may be started with
+If you prefer to use the local installation of gulp managed by npm, you can start the TDD workflow with

 `node ./node_modules/gulp/bin/gulp.js tdd`

-For continuous integration, tests may be executed by either of

-`gulp test` or `npm test`
+For continuous integration, you can execute tests with `gulp test` or `npm test`.